Vaida-Savickiene/Data-Science-Projects/README.md

-# Data-Science-Training
+# Data-Science-Projects

-This repository contains the training evidence for advanced data fellowship.
+This repository contains the evidence for advanced data fellowship projects.

 ## Contents